pzstar/hash-elements/readme.txt

 == Changelog ==
+= 1.0.4 =
+* Elementor Widget added for Total and Square Theme

 = 1.0.3 =
-* Issued in News Module Nine Fixed
+* Issues in News Module Nine Fixed

 = 1.0.2 =
 * More News Modules Added